|

 member of the Long Marsh Lindsey family, the facts suggest

 that he might have been one of ours.
-Pilots were
+According to

 usually men who knew the area well, and it seems a Long